ymhmd/testcafe-cucumberjs-quickstart/README.md

 # testcafe-cucumber

-To run all BDD tests in chrome headless browser generating reports: `npm run test`
+### Steps to run the tests:

+1. Execute the tests: `npm run test-chrome-headless-with-report`
+2. Generate the HTML reports: `npm run html-reporter`